-- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - Greenhouse Gas Intensity: The financial product's portfolio's weighted average of its holding issuers' GHG Intensity (Scope 1, Scope 2 and estimated Scope 3 GHG emissions/EUR million revenue), as determined by either MSCI or ISS.
-Details on the provider used are available upon request. - Exposure to Very Severe Controversies: The percentage of the financial product's portfolio's market value exposed to companies facing one or more Very Severe controversies related to the environment, customers, human rights, labour rights and governance, including violation of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, as determined by either MSCI or ISS.
-Details on the provider used are available upon request. - Exposure to Worst-in-Class issuers: The percentage of the financial product's portfolio's market value exposed to companies with a rating of "CCC" or "D-" or below, as determined by either MSCI or ISS.
-Details on the provider used are available upon request. - Exposure to Fossil Fuels: The percentage of the financial product's portfolio's market value exposed to companies flagged for involvement in fossil fuels, which includes companies deriving revenue from thermal coal extraction, unconventional and conventional oil and gas extraction, oil refining, as well as revenue from thermal coal based power generation, liquid fuel based power generation, or natural gas based power generation, as determined by either MSCI or ISS.
-Details on the provider used are available upon request. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

+- Exposure to Very Severe Controversies: The percentage of the financial product's portfolio's market value exposed to companies facing one or more Very Severe controversies related to the environment, customers, human rights, labour rights and governance as determined by MSCI, including violation of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights - Exposure to Worst-in-Class issuers: The percentage of the financial product's portfolio's market value exposed to companies with a rating of "CCC" as determined by MSCI. - Controversial Weapons Involvement: The percentage of the financial product's portfolio's market value exposed to companies with ties to cluster munitions, landmines, biological / chemical weapons, depleted uranium weapons, blinding laser weapons, incendiary weapons, and/or non-detectable fragments as determined by MSCI. - Greenhouse Gas Intensity: The financial product's portfolio's weighted average of its holding issuers' GHG Intensity (Scope 1, Scope 2 and estimated Scope 3 GHG emissions/EUR million revenue) as determined by MSCI. - Exposure to Fossil Fuels: The percentage of the financial product's portfolio's market value exposed to companies flagged for involvement in fossil fuels as determined by MSCI, and includes companies deriving revenue from thermal coal extraction, unconventional and conventional oil and gas extraction, oil refining, as well as revenue from thermal coal based power generation, liquid fuel based power generation, or natural gas based power generation. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?